 Now that we’ve shown a method for prioritizing content development, in a follow up blog my colleague Linda Iskovitz will cover ways for optimizing your content’s usage.

-If you’re content development roadmap could use some strategic prioritization, please contact Aventi Group here.
+If your content development roadmap could use some strategic prioritization, please contact Aventi Group here.